There are three main stages of eating recovery:

-Stage 1 is when you can’t get enough food, and feel like you are eating more than “you should”.
+Stage 1 is when you may feel like you can’t get enough food, and feel like you are eating more than “you should”.

-Stage 1 is where you try to accept your body as it is.
+Stage 1 is where you commit to accepting your body as it is.
 You try.
-You still find it hard, you still wonder if you ever will, but you try.
+You have moments of breakthrough and joy, and moments of doubt.
+You may find it hard, you still wonder if you ever will, but you try.

-You are starting out bravely, but filled with anxiety over letting go of control.
+You are starting out bravely, you know where you want to go, but you’re filled with anxiety over letting go of control.